parasyte/pixels/README.md

 - Built on modern graphics APIs powered by [`wgpu`](https://crates.io/crates/wgpu): DirectX 12, Vulkan, Metal.
 OpenGL support is a work in progress.
 - Use your own custom shaders for special effects.
 - Hardware accelerated scaling on perfect pixel boundaries.
 - Supports non-square pixel aspect ratios.
-(WIP)

 ## Examples